-I've been making simple syrups for homemade cocktails for over 10 years now.
-With that in mind, I've learned a few success tips for getting it right the first time.
-This easy strawberry simple syrup recipe is a great way to add the floral and fruity flavor of strawberries to cocktails, mocktails, and more!
+Once you taste how much better homemade is compared to store-bought, you’ll never go back to that artificial stuff again!
+I’ve been making simple syrups for homemade cocktails for over 10 years now.
+With that in mind, I’ve learned a few success tips for getting it right the first time.

-If you have a recipe that calls for simple syrup (or any other sweetener like agave or honey), you can use this strawberry simple syrup for a blast of strawberry flavor.
 It is a wonderful addition to this Strawberry Frozé recipe!
 Margaritas?
-How about strawberry margaritas?!
-Heck, you can even use it to jazz up your latte like in this recipe for an iced strawberry latte.
+How about a strawberry margarita?!
+Heck, you can even use it make strawberry milk or to jazz up your latte like in this recipe for an iced strawberry latte.

 🛒 ingredients